tcrundall/chronostar-tng/docs/source/guides/componentguide.rst

 A Component object models a simple distribution, typically a mutli-variate normal (i.e. Gaussian) distribution.
 A Component class encapsulates the parameters that define the distribution, the methods that determine the best parameters given input data and how the input data is interpreted.

 For example, a :class:`~chronostar.component.spherespacetimecomponent.SphereSpaceTimeComponent` is defined by an age, birth mean and birth covariance matrix, parameterised by a single array `parameters` (as used in Paper 1).
-It also has methods for calculating the log probability of stars :func:`~chronostar.component.spherespacetimecomponent.SphereSpaceTimeComponent.estimate_log_prob` and estimating its parameters :func:`~SpaceTimeComponent.maximize`.
+It also has methods for calculating the log probability of stars :func:`~chronostar.component.spherespacetimecomponent.SphereSpaceTimeComponent.estimate_log_prob` and estimating its parameters :func:`~chronostar.component.spherespacetimecomponent.SphereSpaceTimeComponent.maximize`.
 For more details, see the API.
 It also is able to reconstruct data covariance matrices from the input data rows.

 Components can accept a list of membership probabilities, thereby the contribution